 Minnesota Ovarian Cancer Alliance (MOCA)

-The Minnesota Ovarian Cancer Alliance will award grants in November 2021 to support research on the early detection of ovarian cancer.
+The Minnesota Ovarian Cancer Alliance will award two grants for $100,000 each in November 2022 to support research on the early detection of ovarian cancer.

-Research proposals may be for individual projects or part of a larger research project related to early detection of ovarian, primary peritoneal or fallopian tube cancer.
-Awards are available to researchers working anywhere in the U.S. Project funding is available for one year of activity.
-Grant requests must be for the amount of $50,000.
+Research proposals may be for individual projects or part of a larger research project related to the early detection of ovarian, primary peritoneal or fallopian tube cancer.
+Awards are available to U.S.-based researchers working outside of Minnesota.
+Project funding is available for one year of activity.
+Grant requests must be in the amount of $100,000.

 Evaluation of proposed projects will be made by national experts in early detection research and at large MOCA members.
 Recommendations will be voted on by the MOCA Board of Directors.

 September 6, 2022: Deadline for submission.
 All proposals must be received in the MOCA office by 4:00 p.m. on this date.